Exawind/amr-wind/docs/sphinx/user/inputs_time.rst

    **type:** Boolean, optional, default = false

-   In the case of a variable dt simulation, the simulation time will not likely correspond exacly to the plot time interval.
+   In the case of a variable dt simulation, the simulation time will not likely correspond exactly to the plot time interval.
 However, by setting this parameter to true, the time step size (dt) will be shortened when necessary to enforce the simulation time to match the plot time interval.
 Enabling this feature while also enabling :input_param:`time.enforce_checkpoint_time_dt` will result in a warning message.